ahmedtark/instabug-challenge/README.md

 ------2nd Testcase------- "Results Found"

 *Goal:
-       - Testing the search engine in searching for search term that has multiple search results
+       - Testing the search engine in searching for search term that has search results

        - Testing the clear button in the searchbox functionality